lou-i0/AI-assistant-Web-Application/readme.md

 Provide a way for users to contact you or the project maintainers.
 This could include an email address or relevant social media profiles.

 ## Glossary
- Left a list below of key terms, in case it helps :
+ Left a list below of key terms, in case it helps:
  - AI - Artificial Intelligence
- - LLM - Large Language Model'
+ - LLM - Large Language Model